maciekgrzybek/use-url-search-params/readme.md

   - with React Router -> `this.props.location.search` or `props.location.search`
   - with Reach Router -> `import { useLocation } from "@reach/router"` and then `const { search } = useLocation()`
 - notice that hooks that returns the search string, will return it without the question mark i.e. `topic=api&technology=nodejs`, it's because assigning new string to `location.search` will add it automatically `location.search = topic=api&technology=nodejs -> ?topic=api&technology=nodejs`

+## Browser support

+- all major desktop and mobile browsers apart from Internet Explorer (there's no plan for supporting it)

 ## License